gdelataillade/alarm/README.md

 notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background. notificationBody | `String` | The body of the notification. enableNotificationOnKill |   `bool`     | Whether to show a notification when application is killed to warn the user that the alarm he set may not ring.
+Enabled by default. stopOnNotificationOpen |   `bool`     | Whether to stop the alarm when opening the received notification.
 Enabled by default.

 The notification shown on alarm ring can be disabled simply by ignoring the parameters `notificationTitle` and `notificationBody`.
 However, if you want a notification to be triggered, you will have to provide **both of them**.